Experience one of the world's most incredible natural displays

 Whether you spend your day lounging at the hotel or tasting your

-way through Fairbanks' coffee shops, cozy restaurants, breweries,
+way through Fairbanks' coffee shops, cozy restaurants, breweries

-and distilleries, the day is yours to continue enjoying the city.
+and distilleries, the day is yours to continue enjoying the

 Tonight's excursion takes you to Chena Hot Springs, a resort